What Sections Do You Need in Your Employee Handbook?

 Employee Resignation and Termination

 Sometimes a job just isn’t a good fit, or things change, and a better opportunity is elsewhere.
 Whatever the reason or situation, offboarding needs a section unto itself.
-This section should cover everything from disciplinary procedures, last paycheck dates, and even exit interview procedure so that nothing is left to question.
+This section should cover everything from disciplinary procedures, last paycheck dates, and even exit interview procedures so that nothing is left to question.

 This section is crucial for your managers just as much as it is for the employees they manage.
 Make sure your discipline process has an explained step-by-step approach and what role managers play in documenting the situation.
 It's crucial to ensure workplace safety and anti-discrimination